 Our story begins in Ludwigsburg, Germany.
 It is January 1941 and the company Filterwerk Mann & Hummel GmbH is founded by Adolf Mann and Erich Hummel.
 Both men are entrepreneurs and managers of the Bleyle company.
 As a subcontractor, Bleyle did not succeed in obtaining the “Kriegswichtig” seal as indication that their work is important for the war effort: something that Mann and Hummel would have liked to see happen in order to guarantee the continued existence of their company.
-As a subcontractor, Bleyle has good contacts with the company Mahle KG, which manufactures aircraft parts, engines and air filters, among other things.
-In contrast to Bleyle, the production of Mahle is considered to be very important for Germany’s war machine.
+As a subcontractor, Bleyle has good contacts with the company Mahle KG, which manufactures, among other things, aircraft parts, engines and air filters.
+In contrast to Bleyle, the production of Mahle is considered to be crucial for Germany’s war machine.
 Because of this, Mahle is overloaded with orders from both the Wehrmacht and Luftwaffe.
-Because the production capacity of Mahle is fully utilized, Bleyle is approached to relieve the production.
+Since the production capacity at Mahle is fully utilized, Bleyle is approached to relieve the production.

 …to filter specialist